 When you have a headache or pulled a muscle at the gym, you might take an over the counter pain reliever.
 There are plenty to choose from for when we have the normal aches and pains of everyday life.
 Sometimes however, when we have a major injury, are recovering from surgery or have another cause of severe pain we may need something stronger.
 A physician may prescribe an opioid based pain reliever.
 Opioids are narcotics that produce pain relief and sedation.
 While useful for treating moderate to severe pain that won’t respond to an over the counter medication, they must be used with caution since they have a high abuse potential and can lead to serious side effects.

-The class of opioid related drugs includes those that are sometimes referred to as natural as they are made directly from parts of certain poppy plants such as morphine and codeine.
+Experts agree that the current opioid abuse crisis facing the United States is one of the most devastating drug problems the nation has ever faced.
+As rates of overdose continue to climb, there has been increased attention focused on uncovering ways to combat this deadly trend.
+The class of opioid-related drugs includes those that are sometimes referred to as natural as they are made directly from parts of certain poppy plants such as morphine and codeine.
 Others, termed synthetic opioids, are compounds that include active ingredients which are chemically manufactured and not found in nature, such as heroin.

 Our brains and other parts of our body produce natural opioids and thus, have opioid receptors.
 External opioids work by binding to these receptors and stimulate them.
 Since they are recognized as if they were naturally occurring opioids, over the long term with continued use the body decreases production of its own opioids, and the external drugs substitute for them.
 The higher the dose taken and the longer the duration of the abuse the less opioids the body will produce on its own.
 If the person decides to cut down or stop taking the drug the ability to experience pleasure based on their own internal mechanism for generating the chemical basis that leads to these feelings is lacking or has been significantly decreased.
 Thus, in comparison to the feelings they’ve become used to from the drugs, the lack of pleasure seems extreme enough to create a distressing negative mood state.
 Thus, once dependence has occurred leading to the person taking increasing amounts it is extremely difficult to decrease the dose or stop taking it altogether due to the resulting negative emotions being experienced as intolerable.